TheStatsProject/finance-models-docs/docs/about/contact.md

 - [Twitter](https://twitter.com/yourprofile)
 - [LinkedIn](https://linkedin.com/in/yourprofile)

-We look forward to connecting with you!
+We look forward to connecting with you!,